DGK-Law-and-Cognition-Lab/AICopyrightabilityVisualArt/README.md

 #### R

 `AIArtStudy1.Rmd` and `AIArtStudy2.Rmd` are the primary analyses files.
-They Contains analyses and visualizations for all experiments in the paper.
+They contain the analyses and visualizations for all experiments in the paper.

 ### Qualtrics